-Frostbite.
-Frostbite can happen quickly, especially in windy conditions, and most often the person affected may not even realize.
-It is a condition in which tissue freezes and it can often have long-term implications.
+Frostbite can happen quickly, especially in windy conditions, and most often, the person affected may not even realize it.
+It is a condition in which tissue freezes, and it can often have long-term implications.

-Furthermore, frostbite happens most often in fingers, toes and in the face where it is exposed to the elements.
+Furthermore, frostbite happens most often in fingers, toes, and the face where it is exposed to the elements.
 Patches of the skin may appear pale and then turn white and waxy as the frostbite progresses.

-One snowshoe safety tip: If you suspect the onset of frostbite, don’t rub the affected area as this may damage the tissue further.
+One snowshoeing safety tip: If you suspect frostbite’s onset, don’t rub the affected area as this may damage the tissue further.
 Rather find other ways to warm the area gently or get the person to a place they can warm up.